anthonymobile/njbuswatcher_2020/README.md

 ## NOW

 **wwwAPI.py**
     - rewrite all the ReportCard classes, starting with same inputs and outputs -- RouteReport: move the getroutepoints/geojson maker --> DataBases. make it when the trip is created.
         -- StopReport

-**DataBases.py**
-    - Trip class
-        - add init for the route points
-        - move the getroutepoints/geojson maker --> DataBases. make it when the trip is created.

-**www pages**
-- index.html
+**index.html**
     - fix route display on map

-- route.html
+**route.html**
     - top section
         - display active trips with last few arrivals (e.g. approach_dash) and approaching -- click to --> trip.html
+        - incorporate approach_dash
     - bottom section
         - stops listed in small cards with grade/performance summary  -- click to --> stop.html

-- trip.html
+**trip.html**
-    - detail trip card (trip_dash.html)
+    - detail trip card

-- stop.html
+    - after trip_dash.html

+**stop.html**
     - detail for each stop (same as current stop.html)

 **reportcard.py**
-- `Restore next view`: trip? route? reuse the dash views? incorporate approach_dash and trip_dash templates into the new views, maybe have a route / stop and a route / vehicle(run) path -- with maps and live+archival data on each
+- finalize view code and test

 ## MUST DO